drblue9001/blockchain-backpack/part2.md

 ## So how does it work today?

-There are two sorts of actions taken on items: an item is consumed or otherwise used to modify an item, or a contextual named action is invoked on an item.
+There are two sorts of actions taken on items: an item is consumed or otherwise used to modify/create an item, or a contextual named action is invoked on an item.
 Painting items is a good example of both: the [paint can][pc] is an example of an item consumed to color an item, and the Restore command is an example of command that removes the effects of the paint can.

 [pc]: https://wiki.teamfortress.com/wiki/Paint_Can